wizenheimer/wizenheimer.dev/content/blog/opinionated-articulation.md

 Compare this to "productivity tools for engineering teams."
 How do you even test that?
 You could spend months talking to random engineers across random companies and still have no clear signal.
 The evidence gets muddled because the hypothesis was never sharp enough to begin with.

-Specificity doesn't just make markets more accessible — it makes them more falsifiable.
+Specificity doesn't just make markets more accessible—it makes them more falsifiable.
 And in early-stage building, the ability to prove yourself wrong quickly is the most valuable asset you can have.

 ## How to Win Small Before You Win Big